-- We will engage in substantial creative practice every single session. - Art will be a large part of the program.
+- REAL TALK: You will struggle in this group if you don't like artmaking/craft - We will engage in substantial creative practice every single session. - Art will be a large part of the program.
 Interest in creativity is key. - You will be invited to participate in a structured art task each week to give context and direction, but it is your choice whether to participate in them. - Creative expression is encouraged in all its forms.
 We appreciate and encourage any and all visual, written and/or performance art. - There is no "right" or "wrong" art practice or process in our space.
 We place value on expression, process and practice over conforming to social ideas of valid art practices.